 A food source to rely on

-In recent times we have seen what panic can do to the food supply chains.
-The ease of just visiting the local store for food has overnight become fraught and problematic – not to mention, more expensive.
+Recent events have served as a reminder of just how vulnerable our food supply chains are.
+When panic strikes, the ease of simply visiting the local store for food suddenly becomes fraught and problematic – not to mention, more expensive.

 For centuries, eggs have come to the rescue.
 Providing an easy meal or snack that is satisfying, simple to prepare and nutritious.

 How many hens will I need to be self-sufficient?

 A hen can only lay a single egg per day, however, 5 eggs per week is a more reliable number.
 The number of eggs laid will also When it comes to self-sufficiency, few animals are as useful as the humble laying hen.
 With a steady output of fresh eggs, these birds can provide a valuable source of protein for families with limited budgets.

 In recent years, however, the cost of commercially produced eggs has been on the rise.
 Fortunately, it is possible to keep a small flock of laying hens in most backyard settings.

 Although each hen can only lay one egg per day on average, a typical bird will produce five eggs per week.
 This number can fluctuate somewhat depending on the hen’s reproductive system and other factors such as weather and stress levels.
 However, with proper care and management, a backyard flock can provide a reliable source of fresh eggs at a fraction of the cost of store-bought eggs.